Back to Reference

 Training for managers and HR professionals

-Managers and HR teams play a crucial role in the success of a total rewards strategy.
+Managers and HR teams play a crucial role in the success of a total rewards strategy, as Gallup finds that managers are responsible for 70% of the variance in a team's engagement.
 Providing them with training ensures they can effectively communicate the benefits and address employee questions and concerns.

 Addressing potential resistance to change